History, tourist information, and nearby accommodation

 Unlike Beaumaris, however, the original plans for Chirk were never completed, and the castle as we see it today is only half the size called for in the original plans.
 One of the reasons for the curtailed plans may be that Roger Mortimer was arrested by Edward II for his role in the 1321 attack on the Despensers, Edward's favourites.
 Mortimer was held in the Tower of London until his death in 1326.
 His nephew, also named Roger Mortimer, became the lover of Edward's queen Isabel, and together they deposed Edward II and had him murdered.

-In 1712 Sir Richard Myddleton commissioned the Davies brothers to create a pair of huge wrought iron gates which now act as a ceremonial entrance.
-The castle interior was rebuilt in neo-classical style by a Chester architect, Joseph Turner, though the Turner interiors were later updated by the Victorian architect AW Pugin, designer of the Palace of Westminster in London.
+In 1712 Sir Richard Myddleton commissioned the Davies brothers to create a pair of huge wrought iron gates that now act as a ceremonial entrance.
+The castle interior was rebuilt in neo-classical style by a Chester architect named Joseph Turner.
+The Turner interiors were later updated by the Victorian architect AW Pugin, designer of the Palace of Westminster in London.

 Small formal gardens surround the 14th century castle, set within a landscaped park.
 Topiary, rockery, herbaceous borders, ha-ha, folly, roses and flowering shrubs complete a lovely picture.